alphanodes/additionals/docs/macros/iframe.rst

     Note 2: Your Redmine webserver can also block your iframe includion, check your `Content Security Policy (CSP) <https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP>`_

-    :param string url: URL to website
-    :param int width: width (default is 100%)
-    :param int height: height (default is 485)
-    :param bool with_link: true or false (if link to url should be displayed below iframe)

 Examples
 ++++++++